beroca/hello-opendata/src/site/md/progress-report-20170201.md

 - Use of Google Custom Search.
 - Use of Java Standard Libraries

-- Use of wget or curl
+* Use of wget or curl
--- Google Search rejects programmatic access by default.
+** Google Search rejects programmatic access by default.
--- robots.txt of Google Search
+** robots.txt of Google Search
--- Setting the right User Agent
+** Setting the right User Agent

 - Encode invalid characters in the string used to build the search URL (e.g. spaces, punctuation, etc.).
-- Use of `<h3>` tag versus "link:" attribute to find Google Search result links.

--- Error example
+- Error example

 ```
 Jan 29, 2017 4:37:20 AM org.purl.beroca.sandbox.rejected.GoogleCrawlerMapAndSet parseLinks
 INFO: [9] https://twitter.com/angularjs%3Flang%3Dde